 📚 More on this topic: Best Local LLMs for Mac · Running LLMs on Mac M-Series · Mac vs PC for Local AI · VRAM Requirements

-Apple just announced the M5 Pro and M5 Max MacBook Pros, and I think they buried the lead in the spec sheet.
+Apple announced the M5 Pro and M5 Max MacBook Pros earlier this year, and I think they buried the lead in the spec sheet.
 Forget the CPU speed bump.
 The M5 Max hits 614GB/s memory bandwidth.
 Neural Accelerators are built into every GPU core.
 And Apple explicitly name-dropped LM Studio in the official press release.

 They’re marketing MacBook Pro as an LLM machine now.
 Here’s what actually matters for running models locally.